Baru Barat River: Hydrology

 The Baru Barat River is grouped into the Central Area Stream Handling System of Jakarta, along with the Krukut River, Ci Liwung, and Banjir Kanal Barat.
-It has a total entry debit at the upstream of 50 m3/sec and at the downstream of 290 m3/sec, and an exit debit at the upstream of 150 m3/sec and at the downstream of 370 m3/sec, from about 17 tributaries.
+It has a total entry debit upstream of 50 m3/sec and downstream of 290 m3/sec, and an exit debit upstream of 150 m3/sec and downstream of 370 m3/sec, from about 17 tributaries.

 In 2016, the river had a width of 3 m and looked clear.
 The depth reached only the toes during the dry season, but up to 1 m during the rainy season.
 The bottom and banks of the river were covered by green algae and wild bushes, giving a green tint to the river despite the transparent water.

 The Baru Barat River is a source of flooding in Jakarta, mainly due to garbage accumulating in the river.
-In 2015, the government made noticeable progress cleaning the river.
+In 2015, the government made noticeable progress in cleaning the river.

 Climate

-The river flows in the northwest area of Java with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
+The river flows in the northwest area of Java with a predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 27 °C. The warmest month is March, when the average temperature is around 30 °C, and the coldest is May, at 26 °C. The average annual rainfall is 3,674 mm.
 The wettest month is December, with an average of 456 mm rainfall, and the driest is September, with 87 mm rainfall.